cwklurks/redditsentimenttracker/README.md

 - **Causes**: Network issues, Reddit server problems, no stock mentions
 - **Solution**:
   - Check internet connection
-  - Try "Force Fresh Data" button
+  - Try refreshing the page
   - Wait a moment and refresh (Reddit may be temporarily busy)

 #### Slow Loading